-All this to say, you already know you need to be doing account-based marketing.
+You already know you need to be doing Account-Based Marketing.
+But how?

-You’re sold on the benefits, and maybe you’ve even dipped your toes in the ABM waters with some one-to-one campaigns.
+You’re sold on the benefits of ABM, and maybe you’ve even dipped your toes in the account-based waters with some one-to-one campaigns.
 But now, you’re ready to really get your feet wet — you just need a solid jumping-off point.

 Well, here it is: your seven-step guide to getting started with account-based marketing.
 Let’s dive in.

 In order for your account-based marketing strategy to be successful, it’s crucial that both your sales and marketing teams are involved in setting expectations, defining your goals and KPIs, and determining the role ABM will play at your organization.

 Before you begin planning your first ABM campaign, you’ll need to assemble a core ABM team.
 The members of this team will vary depending on your organizational needs, but at minimum, it should be made up of team leads from sales, sales development, and marketing.